 During a load test Mr. Alam and his team ran both SOASTA (for generating load) and Dynatrace to analyze the performance behavior of their app under constant load.
 Here is the SOASTA Performance Report:

 The load testing report alone doesn’t tell you why the Mobile Search API got gradually slower and after about 6 hours became terrible slow.
 By looking at the Dynatrace data which captured every single simulated request from SOASTA over the full 10+ hours they identified that the problem was caused by excessive Java Class Loading.
-Especially after about 6 hours class loading is clearly the performance hotspot as shown in one of my favorite charts in Dynatrace I always start looking at when analyzing longer timeframes of performance data: The Layer Breakdown:
+Especially after about 6 hours class loading is clearly the performance hotspot as shown in one of my favorite charts in Dynatrace I always start looking at when analyzing longer timeframes of Java performance data: The Layer Breakdown:

 Before I walk you through their diagnostics steps to find the root cause and how they finally fixed the problem I want to “spoil the fun” by jumping right to the root cause they found by looking at Dynatrace PurePath and some additional log information: The excessive class loading was caused by the XSLT library used to transfer XML Responses of a backend web service in a format their business logic methods required.
 The significant jump after 6 hours seems to be related when the application crosses the threshold of having 2.5 million dynamic created classes loaded and unloaded.
 That happened after about 6 hours into the load test.